Wangmz-1211/2024CodeCraft/README.md

 The result will be saved in `result.log` and the error will be saved in `err.log`.

 The result can be easily analysis by python.

+**This is out of date now, just an example.

 ```shell
 EXEC=./PreliminaryJudge # The judge program